herzog31/adv-graph-algorithms/pseudo code/hierholzer/hierholzer.md

 The hierholzer algorithm finds a circle in the graph that traverses the entire graph whereas every edge is traversed only once.
 This path is called Eulerian trail.

-The input graph has to be Eulerian or Semi Eulerian.
+The input graph has to be eulerian or semi eulerian.
+If the graph is eulerian an eulerian cicle can be found.
+For semi eulerian graphs only an eulerian path / trail can be found.

 Eulerian: Every vertice has an even degree.

 Semi Eulerian: Every vertice has an even degree except two.
-Eulerian Trail has to start and end at a vertice with uneven degree
+The eulerian trail has to start and end at a vertice with an uneven degree.

 ### Pseudo Code